florimondmanca/ddtrace-asgi/README.md

 Use `ddtrace-asgi` to automatically send traces to [Datadog APM](https://docs.datadoghq.com/tracing/), which allows you to visualize traffic and detailed traces of requests.

+Should work seamlessly for any ASGI web framework, e.g. Starlette, FastAPI, Quart, etc.

 [`ddtrace`]: https://github.com/DataDog/dd-trace-py

 > This is a proof of concept and a work in progress.